 As part of the Change Control Management risk analysis configuration, you assign relative levels of importance to your applications.
 Each application can be assigned an importance level of between 1 and 10.
-Change requests that affect applications with higher importance levels will be assigned a higher risk level.
+Change requests that affect applications with higher importance levels will be marked by Change Control Management as having a higher risk.